Indirect Gaussian Graph Learning beyond Gaussianity: Abstract

 \section{Abstract}

 This paper studies how to capture dependency graph structures from real data which may not be multivariate Gaussian.
-Starting from marginal loss functions not necessarily derived from probability distributions, we use an additive over-parametrization with shrinkage to incorporate variable dependencies into the criterion.
+Starting from marginal loss functions not necessarily derived from probability distributions, we utilize an additive over-parametrization with shrinkage to incorporate variable dependencies into the criterion.
 An iterative Gaussian graph learning algorithm is proposed with ease in implementation.
-Statistical analysis shows that with the error measured in terms of a proper Bregman divergence, the estimators have fast rate of convergence.
+Statistical analysis shows that the estimators achieve satisfactory accuracy with the error measured in terms of a proper Bregman divergence.
 Real-life examples in different settings are given to demonstrate the efficacy of the proposed methodology.